 3. HR data sync and headcount logging

-A Google Sheets connector keeps HR data current by writing records from onboarding, offboarding, and attendance workflows directly into Sheets as each process completes.
-Teams that rely on platforms like Mekari Talenta or BambooHR for HR management can use a connector to push structured outputs from those systems into Sheets without manual exports or reformatting.
+A Google Sheets connector keeps HR data current by writing records from onboarding, offboarding, and attendance workflows directly into Sheets as each process completes, with teams on platforms like Mekari Talenta or BambooHR able to push structured outputs into Sheets without manual exports.

-There are several real HR processes where a connector typically has the most direct impact on data accuracy and team efficiency, such as
+The following HR processes are where a connector typically has the most direct impact on data accuracy and team efficiency:

 - Onboarding approval workflows that log each new hire record to a headcount tracker in Sheets, including department, role, start date, and approver